catinsurance/IsaacBlueprints/docs/tutorials/crash_course/item_pools.md

 </ItemPools>
 ```

-For every XML file, there is a tag that goes from the start of the file to the end of the file, and multiple "child tags" that act as the individual entries.
-In this instance, itempools.xml entries will start with `<ItemPools>` and end with `</ItemPools>`.
-Individual item pool entries are the same but start and end with the `Pool` tag.
-Finally, collectibles within those pools use the `Item` tag.
+For every XML file, there is a "root tag" that goes from the start of the file to the end of the file, and multiple "child tags" that act as the individual entries.
+In this instance, `itempools.xml` entries will start with `<ItemPools>` and end with `</ItemPools>`.
+Individual item pool entries start and end with the `Pool` tag, and collectibles within those pools use the `Item` tag.
 Below are explanations of each variable contained within each of these tags.

 The `ItemPools` tag does not contain any variables.